mongodb/docs/source/includes/api/list-tables/admin-sync-store-create-request-documents.rst

    * - labels
      - array of strings
-     - Array of tags to manage which
-       :term:`backup jobs <backup job>` |onprem| can assign to which :term:`sync stores <sync store>`.
+     - *Optional.* Array of tags to manage which :term:`backup jobs <backup job>` |onprem| can assign to which :term:`sync stores <sync store>`.

-   * - links
-     - array of objects
-     - .. include:: /includes/api/links-explanation.rst
+       Setting these tags limits which backup jobs this sync store can process.
+If omitted, this sync store can only process backup jobs for projects that do not use labels to filter their jobs.

    * - maxCapacityGB
      - number
-     - The maximum amount of data in GB this sync store can store.
+     - *Optional.* The maximum amount of data in GB this sync store can store.

    * - uri